TheThingsIndustries/lorawan-stack-docs/doc/content/example-template/_index.md

 To mark a document as applicable to only one or more distributions, there are three options:

 1. Add an array of titles to a `distribution` front matter element.
 This will mark the page in the parent's table of contents, and will produce a notification on the page
-2. Use the {{< distribution "Self Hosted" "Cloud Hosted" >}} shortcode to produce a notification on the page
+2. Use the {{< distribution "Enterprise" "Cloud" >}} shortcode to produce a notification on the page
-3. Use the {{< distribution-inline "Self Hosted" >}} shortcode to produce an inline notification.
+3. Use the {{< distribution-inline "Enterprise" >}} shortcode to produce an inline notification.
 This is especially useful for tables and lists

 Available distributions are {{< distributions-list >}} and are stored in `data/distributions.yml`.